 The Sports Club

-The Four Seasons Las Colinas is also a country club, and truly full-service sports club at that.
+The Las Colinas Resorts is also a country club, and truly full-service sports club at that.
 It’s connected to the hotel by a long underground hallway.

 There are so many daily classes and clinics scheduled.
 For grown-ups seeking a spa and fitness experience—and with the added perk of a kids programming— it’s probably the closest thing to a top notch family-friendly spa vacation.